hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 clientConfig.addNearCacheConfig(nearCacheConfig);
 ```

-Wildcards can be used for name as,
+Wildcards can be used for the map name.
+See below samples.

 ```java
 nearCacheConfig.setName("map*");